Implementing the Unit of Work Pattern in Golang using Context Propagation

 In Python, this pattern is often implemented using context managers to handle setup and teardown visually.
 In Go, we can achieve this same safe scoping using closures and context.Context.

-Instead of forcing the repository to be explicitly instantiated with a transaction, we can inject the transaction into the context.
-First, let’s define a DBExecutor interface that abstracts both a database pool (like *pgxpool.Pool) and a transaction (pgx.Tx):
+First, let’s define a DBExecutor interface that abstracts both a database pool (like *pgxpool.Pool) and a transaction (pgx.Tx).
+Notice we’ve also included SendBatch to support bulk operations:

 package uow